denliehoo/multi-swap/README.md

 ## To do

-- Balance API to display balance
-  - validation to ensure swapping amount is < balance
 - Price API to display price
 - Metamask connect
   - use redux and store the wallet address in global store
   - maybe use redux persist storage to ensure wallet address is not deleted
   - refactor custom token addresses into redux persist (maybe)
+- Add getAmountOut function in smart contract to display how many ERC20/ETH can be receive from the swap
+- Add events to smart contract (so that can detect when swap is pending and finished)
+- connect smart contract to frontend (start with ropsten)
   - Get User Balances in select a token modal and display in swap component; use an API for this [https://deep-index.moralis.io/api-docs/#/account/getTokenBalances][https://docs.moralis.io/reference/getwallettokenbalances]
   - get balance should be in the SelectAssetModal component which passes the balance around the other components
-  - Update the swap button to ensure that balances in also sent
+  - Update the swap button to ensure that balances is also sent
-- Add getAmountOut function in smart contract to display how many ERC20/ETH can be receive from the swap
-- connect smart contract to frontend (start with ropsten)
+  - validation to ensure swapping amount is < balance
-  - ensure swap ETH (single asset) for multiple assets (e.g. USDC and USDT) is functional
+  - ensure swap ETH (single asset) for multiple assets % (e.g. USDC and USDT) is functional
   - change the function in PreviewSwapModal.js; need to display getAmountOut and connect the swap function properly
-- Add events to smart contract (so that can detect when swap is pending and finished)
   - Add pending spinner after swap and popup notification when swap is completed to frontend
 - touch up on front end (css)
 - refactor CSS code properly